vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     The device identity (Device ID) is used for device authentication and access control.

     It is helpful to establish some form of naming convention for your device identities.
-There are several reasons for this, including that the device ID is the value IoT Hub uses represent a device.
+There are several reasons for this, including that the device ID is the value IoT Hub uses to represent a device.
 Having a device ID that succinctly and informatively differentiates one device from another is therefor helpful.

     The suggested naming convention above, _sensor-th-0001_, identifies this device as a sensor enabled device (_sensor_) that reports temperature and humidity values (_-th_) and is the first device of this type in a series of up to 9999 (_-0001_).
 Contoso may have 200 or 5000 of these devices installed and reporting environmental conditions from the factory floor, and the device identity will be one of the ways that a device can be recognized.

 1. Under **Authentication type**, ensure that **Symmetric key** is selected.

     Notice that there are three types of authentication available.
 In this lab you will leverage the simplest of the three, Symmetric key.
-X.509 Certificates and their use for authentication will be covered in later labs.

 1. Under **Auto-generate keys**, ensure the checkbox is selected.